wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-powershell-guide-full.md

     $Queue.CloudQueue.DeleteMessage($QueueMessage)

 ## How to manage Azure file shares and files
-Azure File storage offers shared storage for applications using the standard SMB 2.1 protocol.
+Azure File storage offers shared storage for applications using the standard SMB protocol.
 Windows Azure virtual machines and cloud services can share file data across application components via mounted shares, and on-premises applications can access file data in a share via the File storage API or Azure PowerShell.

-For more information on Azure File storage, see [How to use Azure File storage](/documentation/articles/storage-dotnet-how-to-use-files) and [File Service REST API](http://msdn.microsoft.com/zh-cn/library/azure/dn167006.aspx).
+For more information on Azure File storage, see [How to use Azure File storage with Windows](/documentation/articles/storage-dotnet-how-to-use-files) and [File Service REST API](http://msdn.microsoft.com/zh-cn/library/azure/dn167006.aspx).

 ## How to set and query storage analytics
 You can use [Azure Storage Analytics](/documentation/articles/storage-analytics) to collect metrics for your Azure storage accounts and log data about requests sent to your storage account.
 You can use storage metrics to monitor the health of a storage account, and storage logging to diagnose and troubleshoot issues with your storage account.